tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 It took some flailing and delving through quite a few resources to figure out my way around it.
 Now that I've hobbled through my first round, I want to pass on something of that experience.

-This was my moment of doubt writing this article: I kind of fear that the creators intentionally didn't give thist sort of basic how-to instructions.
+This was my moment of doubt writing this article: I kind of fear that the creators intentionally didn't give this sort of basic how-to instructions.
 I looked them up, they're experienced designers.
-I can imagine once you've seen the kinds of 'design process' they've seen, you accept that some things can't just be simplified into an A-Z guideline.
-Multiple stakeholders, rounds of iteration, the style of the project -- they're way too many moving parts for anybody to encapsulate into a step-by-step method like that.
+I can imagine once you've seen the kinds of 'design processes' they've seen, you accept that some things can't just be simplified into an A-Z guideline.
+Multiple stakeholders, rounds of iteration, the style of the project -- there are way too many moving parts for anybody to encapsulate into a step-by-step method like that.
 Utopia seems more like a set of tools that you can use whenever you run into the particular problem of responsiveness, maybe even in UIs outside of browsers.

 Let's keep design messy 🫀

 And yet... here's also a rough roadmap.
-Maybe not to show You the way, but just to show that it's there!
+Maybe not to show You _the way_, but just to show that there is one here!

+On that note -- this section got so big, I'm making it into its own article about **the problem of onboarding**.
+I would love to talk to people and get some input.
+So if You ever got frustrated about documentation, or designed an onboarding process, or written documentation where You were worrying about making it welcoming to beginners, [give me a shout](#socials)!

 ## Outro and thanks